What kind of man are you, don’t you even like dolphins? Zorba the Greek

-Directed by Michael Cacoyannis (Michalis Kakogiannis), a Greek Cypriot filmmaker, it was Zorba the Greek (1964) that put the Greek cinema on the map.
-Cacoyannis’s work was rooted in Greek classical texts, and includes movies like Electra (1962) or Iphigenia (1977), telling the classical stories of female sacrifice.
-Starring Anthony Quinn as Alexis Zorba and Alan Bates as Basil, the film tells the story of a British-Greek writer Basil raised in Britain, who meets a Greek-Macedonian peasant Zorba and tells him that his goal is to travel to his father’s land and reopen a lignite mine.
+Starring Anthony Quinn as Alexis Zorba and Alan Bates as Basil, this film tells the story of Basil, a British-Greek writer, raised in Britain, who meets a Greek-Macedonian peasant, Zorba, and tells him that his goal is to travel to his father’s land and reopen a lignite mine.
 Zorba persuades Basil to take him along because he’s an experienced worker.
-In the next couple of days, they find the mine unsafe, but Zorba has an idea to use the nearby forest for logging, and transport the wood using a zip line.
-But this isn’t a film about a huge business endeavor, this is a film about people and traditions, about inner desires and hidden passions.
+In the next couple of days, they find the mine unsafe, but Zorba has an idea: use the nearby forest for logging and transport the wood via a zip line.
+But this isn’t a film about a huge business endeavor – it’s about people and traditions, about inner desires and hidden passions.

 References